RICHARD P. HORWITZ

 Matthew Pustz (University of Iowa)

-Noliwe Rooks (Princeton University)
+Noliwe Rooks (Cornell University)

 Eileen Roraback (University of Toledo)